Texas water shortages persist; 'fragile' power grid returns to life

 Two community hospitals that are part of the Houston Methodist system in Texas’ largest city had to get “creative” when their water supply was cut off this week, said Public Relations Director Stefanie Asin.
 A shower trailer was brought in for frigid, exhausted staff, and laundry bins were deployed to collect rainwater to flush toilets.

-Reporting by Brad Brooks in Lubbock, Texas, Nathan Layne in Wilton, Connecticut, Callaghan O’Hare in Houston and Steve Holland in Washington; Additional reporting and writing by Maria Caspani in New York; Editing by Gerry Doyle and David Gregorio
+Reporting by Brad Brooks in Lubbock, Texas, Nathan Layne in Wilton, Connecticut, Callaghan O’Hare in Houston and Steve Holland in Washington; Additional reporting by Stephanie Kelly and Maria Caspani in New York and Gary McWilliams in Houston.
+Writing by Maria Caspani and Sharon Bernstein; Editing by Gerry Doyle, David Gregorio and Frank McGurty

 Our Standards: The Thomson Reuters Trust Principles.